-Specialist divisions with central risk management functions also manage some operational risk tasks.
+Specialist divisions with central risk management functions are also assigned tasks relating to the management of operational risk.
 As part of their overarching responsibility, these specialist divisions also perform an advisory and guiding function for the matters within their remit in the relevant entities of the Bank sector.

-Because operational risk can affect all divisions in the management units, local operational risk coordinators are located in each division and they liaise with Central Risk Controlling.
+Because operational risk can affect all divisions in the management units, local operational risk coordinators are located in each division and they liaise with central Risk Controlling.